 SupportingNFForDataRetrieval: AMF (LocRetrieval, AreaoFInterest), SMF(..)

-Figure 6.y.2-1: DataRetrieval service
+Figure 6.5.2-1: DataRetrieval service

 Step1: NWDAFc of PLMN1 discovers NWDAFp of PLMN2.
 Based on PLMN2 operator’s security policy (e.g., implemented by OAuth 2.0), NWDAFc is allowed to access only to NWDAFp DataRetrieval service, i.e., other services (e.g. NF exposure services, DCCF data collection service) would be restricted and not allowed to be accessed from PLMN1's NWDAF.
 NWDAFc of PLMN1 requests data collection via NWDAFp via Nnwdaf_DataRetrieval service.
 This could be data retrieval for a UE or for a UE range or for a PLMN specific UE.